tomjaguarpaw/haskell-opaleye/Doc/Design/DESIGN.md

 type.
 For example a `Query (Column PGInt4, Column PGText, Column PGBool)` is the type of a database query which has three columns, of types `int4`, `text` and `bool`.

+A `Query` is a collection of rows and therefore if we have two of them we can form their Cartesian product.
+This corresponds exactly to Haskells `Applicative` product on lists.